frithnanth/perl6-Math-FFT-Libfftw3/README.md

 To run the tests:

 ```
-$ prove -e "perl6 -Ilib"
+$ prove -e "raku -Ilib"
 ```

 ## Notes

-Math::FFT::Libfftw3 relies on a C library which might not be present in one's installation, so it's not a substitute for a pure Perl 6 module.
+Math::FFT::Libfftw3 relies on a C library which might not be present in one's installation, so it's not a substitute for a pure Raku module.
-If you need a pure Perl 6 module, Math::FourierTransform works just fine.
+If you need a pure Raku module, Math::FourierTransform works just fine.

-This module needs Perl 6 ≥ 2018.09 only if one wants to use shaped arrays as input data.
-An attempt to feed a shaped array to the `new` method using `$*PERL.compiler.version < v2018.09` results in an exception.
+This module needs Raku ≥ 2018.09 only if one wants to use shaped arrays as input data.
+An attempt to feed a shaped array to the `new` method using `$*RAKU.compiler.version < v2018.09` results in an exception.

 ## TODO